News:

 Today the site is preserved as the Saratoga National Historical Park.

-Died 10 Feb 1778 Saint Jean, Quebec, Canada Find all individuals with events at this location
+Death 10 Feb 1778 Saint Jean, Quebec, Canada Find all individuals with events at this location

 • John Freeman died in a small pox epidemic in Saint-Jean-sur-Richelieu, Quebec, Canada.
 His wife and six of his nine children also died in that small pox epidemic.